Replacing benefits of Snake River dams would cost billions - KTVZ

 The U.S. government has spent more than $17 billion trying to recover Snake River salmon, through improvements to fish ladders and other measures, with little to show for it.
 In 2017, the number of Chinook salmon returning to the Snake River dropped below 10,000.

-The loss of the salmon population also hurt the endangered Southern Resident killer whale population.
-More than 90% of the whales’ diet is salmon, and they need to eat between 350 and 450 pounds (158 and 204 kilograms) of fish a day to survive.
+The reduction in the salmon population is also a blow to the endangered Southern Resident killer whale population.
+More than 90% of the whales’ diet is salmon, which come from a variety of places including the Snake River system.

 Dam supporters blame declining salmon runs on other factors, such as changing ocean conditions.